ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-159.md

 ---
 title: Welcome to IPFS Weekly 159!
-description: Decentralized Apps with Slate, Filecoin Orbit, and more this week in IPFS Weekly 158.
+description: Content routing on IPFS, the Filecoin Virtual Machine, and more — this week in IPFS.
 author: Emily Vaughan
 date: 2021-10-27
 permalink: "/weekly-159/"